quangminh1212/TeleDrive/docs/CODE_DOCUMENTATION.md

 When contributing to this codebase:

 1. Follow existing code style and documentation standards
-2. Add comprehensive tests for new functionality
+2. Review functionality thoroughly before submitting
 3. Update documentation for any API changes
 4. Ensure accessibility compliance for UI changes
-5. Test across multiple browsers and devices
+5. Verify compatibility across multiple browsers and devices

 ## Support

 For questions about this codebase:
 - Check the inline JSDoc comments for function-specific documentation
-- Review the test files for usage examples
+- Review the code examples for usage patterns
 - Consult the API documentation for backend integration
 - Follow the accessibility guidelines for UI modifications